OptMLGroup/DeepBeerInventory-RL/README.md

 # A Deep Q-Network for the Beer Game: Deep Reinforcement Learning for Inventory Optimization

 The code of the paper `A Deep Q-Network for the Beer Game: Deep Reinforcement Learning for Inventory Optimization` is presented at this project.
+This code does not work with TensorFlow 2+.

 ## unzip the data